herebythere/baseboard/README.md

 # Baseboard

-Baseboard is a minimalist CSS stylesheet for web projects.
+Baseboard is a minimalist CSS stylesheet.

 ## About

-Baseboad is built with the following contraints :
+Baseboad is built with the following contraints:
 - target firefox, webkit, and chromium browsers
 - deprecated elements are not inlcuded
 - nothing is assumed about typography
-- styling input element across browsers is currently not possible
+- styling input elements across browsers is not (currently) possible

 ## License